-Enter on line 103 of Worksheet B-l the total expenses of the cost center being allocated.
-Obtain this amount from Worksheet B, Part I from the same column and line number used to enter the statistical base on Worksheet B-l.
-(In the case of old capital-related costs - buildings and fixtures, this amount is on Worksheet B, Part I, column 1, line 1.)
+Enter on line 202 of Worksheet B-1 the total expenses of the cost center being allocated.
+Obtain this amount from Worksheet B, Part I from the same column and line number used to enter the statistical base on Worksheet B-1.
+(In the case of capital-related costs - buildings and fixtures, this amount is on Worksheet B, Part I, column 1, line 1.)

-Divide the amount entered on line 103 by the total statistics entered in the same column on the first line.
-Enter the resulting unit cost multiplier on line 104.
+Divide the amount entered on line 202 by the total statistic entered in the same column on the first line.
+Enter the resulting unit cost multiplier on line 203.
 Round the unit cost multiplier to six decimal places.

 Multiply the unit cost multiplier by that portion of the total statistics applicable to each cost center receiving the services rendered.
 Enter the result of each computation on Worksheet B, Part I, in the corresponding column and line.
-(See §3600.1 for rounding standards.)
+(See §4000.1 for rounding standards.)

-After applying the unit cost multiplier to all the cost centers receiving the services rendered, the total cost (line 103) of all the cost centers receiving the allocation on Worksheet B, Part I, must equal the amount entered on the first line.
+After applying the unit cost multiplier to all the cost centers receiving the services rendered, the total cost (line 202) of all the cost centers receiving the allocation on Worksheet B, Part I, must equal the amount entered on the first line.
 Perform the preceding procedures for each general service cost center.
 Complete the column for each cost center on both Worksheets B, Part I, and B-1 before proceeding to the column for the next cost center.

 If a general service cost center has a credit balance at the point it is allocated on Worksheet B, Part I, do not allocate the general service cost centers.
-However, display the statistic departmentally, but do not calculate a unit cost multiplier for lines 104, 106, and 108 on Worksheet B-1.
-Use lines 105 and 106 of Worksheet B-1 in conjunction with the allocation of old capital-related costs on Worksheet B, Part II.
-Use lines 105 and 106 of Worksheet B-1 in conjunction with the allocation of new capital-related costs on Worksheet B, Part III.
-Complete lines 105 and 107 for all columns after Worksheets B, Part I, and B-1 are completed and the amount of direct and indirect capital-related cost is determined on Worksheet B, Parts II and III, column 4a.
-Use lines 106 and 108 for all columns in allocating the direct and indirect capital-related cost on Worksheet B, Parts II and III, respectively.
-Compute the unit cost multiplier (after the amounts entered on lines 105 and 107 have been determined) by dividing the capital-related costs recorded on lines 105 and 107 by the total statistics entered in the same column on the first line.
+However, display the statistic departmentally, but do not calculate a unit cost multiplier for lines 203 and 205 on Worksheet B-1.
+Use line 204 of Worksheet B-1 in conjunction with the allocation of capital-related costs on Worksheet B, Part II.
+Complete line 204 for all columns after Worksheets B, Part I, and B-1 are completed and the amount of direct and indirect capital-related cost is determined on Worksheet B, Part II, column 2A.
+Use line 205 for all columns in allocating the direct and indirect capitalrelated cost on Worksheet B, Part II.
+Compute the unit cost multiplier (after the amount entered on line 204 has been determined) by dividing the capital-related costs recorded on line 204 by the total statistic entered in the same column on the first line.
 Round the unit cost multipliers to six decimal places.
-(See instructions for Worksheet B, Parts II and III, for the complete methodology and exceptions.)
+(See instructions for Worksheet B, Part II, for the complete methodology and exceptions.)